zshamrock/dynocsv/README.md

 GLOBAL OPTIONS:
-   --table value, -t value           table to export --columns value, -c value         columns to export from the table, if omitted, all columns will be exported (muttaly exclusive with "skip-columns")
+   --table value, -t value           table to export --index value, -i value           index to query if hash/sort are set instead of table (which is default) --columns value, -c value         columns to export from the table, if omitted, all columns will be exported (muttaly exclusive with "skip-columns")
    --skip-columns value, --sc value  columns skipped from export from the table, if omitted, all columns will be exported (muttaly exclusive with "columns")
    --limit value, -l value           limit number of records returned, if not set (i.e. 0) all items are fetched (default: 0)